 13 – Resident Evil – Code: Veronica – PS2, 2001

 Firstly, everything looked as though it was made from plastic.
 Having neither the cruder pixels of the original games or the realism of later entries left it in an odd spot.
-Then there’s the story.
-Claire isn’t a huge draw personally, whilst a reanimated and superpowered Wesker forcing enmity with Chris leaves me with mixed feelings.
+Then there’s the story, which should have focused on the Redfield’s and the return of Wesker.
+Instead we get to a lot of time with the very weird Ashford siblings.
+And Steve Burnside.
+He’s so annoying!
+More a little brother than a love interest, he’s got two gold Lugers and he’s…well he’s just annoying.

 12 – Resident Evil – Gamecube – 2002